-It’s therefore important to ask your installer questions about how your system will perform in the even that an over-sized inverter is suggested – e.g. how would your overall energy yields differ over the next 5-10 years with an over-sized inverter vs a ‘right-sized’ or under-sized inverter?
+It’s therefore important to ask your installer questions about how your system will perform in the event that an over-sized inverter is suggested – e.g. how would your overall energy yields differ over the next 5-10 years with an over-sized inverter vs a ‘right-sized’ or under-sized inverter?

-Solar inverter under-sizing (or solar panel array oversizing) has a become common practice in Australia, and is generally preferential to inverter over-sizing.
+Solar inverter under-sizing (or solar panel array oversizing) has a become common practice in Australia and is generally preferential to inverter over-sizing.